White Death (novel)

-White Death is the fourth book in the NUMA Files series of books co-written by best-selling author Clive Cussler and Paul Kemprecos, and was published in 2003.
+White Death is the fourth book in the NUMA Files series of books co-written by coauthors Clive Cussler and Paul Kemprecos, and published in 2003.
 The main character of this series is Kurt Austin.
+The story includes Nazis, Basque separatists, an outcast murderous tribe, the Kiolya, of Eskimos, Canadian natives in northern Quebec, environmental activists and the usual female sex interest.